 Just because the incentives were in place didn’t mean we’d be successful, we’d have to have the skill to pull it off.
 To produce the value promised so that we could keep our customers satisfied.

-For over twenty years we’ve produced these results time and again.
+For over twenty years we’ve produced award-winning results time and again.
 Thousands of people have used our software and methodologies and many have won awards from their companies.
 Our software, methods, and services are built to help our customers bring products to market faster and at lower costs and they are also built to help those who use our solution to succeed in their jobs and career.
 We write about this in, Software Aimed at Outcomes: Built by Practitioners, for Practitioners.

 Success in any Important Endeavor Requires Help